hartelt/snomtools/readme.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+For optimal performance, use Python 3, 64 bit.
+The package was originally written in Python 2 and was adapted to Python 3.
+Python 2 is supported through the use of the future module, but full support is not prioritized in the further development, especially since the End-of-Life of Python 2 in 2020.
+32 bit versions of Python work, but especially for large data and on Windows, out-of-memory problems may occur.

 To install, run:
     >>> pip install -r requirements.txt